top of page

 You Can't Start the Next Chapter of Your Life

-How does Coaching Differ from Therapy, Consulting, Mentoring, Training and Athletic Development?
+How does Coaching differ from Therapy, Consulting, Mentoring, Training and Athletic Development?

 According to the ICF, professional coaching focuses on setting goals, creating outcomes and managing personal change.
 Sometimes it’s helpful to understand coaching by distinguishing it from other personal or organizational support professions.